 “When starting Rupa, I had conviction in the problem and where the market was going.
 I saw that the way we think about health, wellness, and medicine was changing.
 The first solution I started building was a ‘Zocdoc-style marketplace’ for holistic health providers.
 Insights and feedback from that first product helped us get to where we are today, but if I’d been rigid on sticking to that solution, we would have never gotten Rupa off the ground,” says Viswanthan.

-To stay laser-focused on the problem rather than attaching to the solution, Viswanathan has a few suggestions for founders.
+To stay laser-focused on the problem rather than attaching to the solution, Viswanathan has a few suggestions to achieve product-market fit.
 “When you talk about the company, frame it in terms of the problem you’re solving, not the solution you’re building.
 Rather than describing Rupa as a marketplace to find holistic medical providers or a holistic EMR, we took a problem-first approach.
 ‘At Rupa, we enable every person in the world to access root cause medicine, which addresses why you’re feeling sick, rather than simply treating symptoms,’ she says.

 Another tip?
 “Write the problem on a large piece of paper and post it on the wall (or your Zoom background) where everyone can see it,” she says.
 She also recommends adding “The Mom Test” to your reading list.
 “It’s required reading for all new Rupa employees.
 It’s the #1 book to learn tactical skills for user interviews & staying in a problem-focused mindset.”